top of page

 6 Things to Do While Visiting Seattle Washington in the Summer

 Seattle is more forest and water than it is city.
-The year-round evergreens means no need to endure a long stick season in the winter.
+The year-round evergreens mean no need to endure a long stick season in the winter.
 The breathtaking mountains and vast waterways are what make this state so beautiful.
 If you're here in the summertime, you are in one of the best places on Earth.
-The summers here are unmatched, and i've been all over the world.
-Rain is next to none, humidity is low, and people are so happy to see the sun again after enduring the long dark, winter days.
-The sun doesn't set until 10pm, so you can take full advantage of long, dry, temperate summer days here.
+The summers here are unmatched, and I've been all over the world.
+The rain is next to none, humidity is low, and people are so happy to see the sun again after enduring the long, dark winter days.
+The sun doesn't set until 10 pm, so you can take full advantage of long, dry, temperate summer days here.
 This is where I started to do my first half marathons because it's said to be one of the better environments for running.
 I moved here for the summers, there's no way around it.
-July and August are the best months, but in some warmer years April is pretty nice and September can still be dry!
+July and August are the best months, but in some warmer years, April is pretty nice, and September can still be dry!

 1. Explore all Seattle has to offer

 I also adore the Fremont area.
-You can walk to gas works park for 4th of july fireworks, get a yummy croissant at Sea Wolf Bakery.
-Ballard has a busy farmers market every sunday too and it's close to golden gardens beach for sunsets.
+You can walk to Gas Works Park for the 4th of July fireworks, and get a yummy croissant at Sea Wolf Bakery.
+Ballard has a busy farmers market every Sunday, too, and it's close to Golden Gardens beach for sunsets.
 I love grabbing some poke bowls and bringing friends there in the summer.

 2. Hike all the things

-The most talked about hike is the Enchantments.
-You need an incredibly difficult permit to camp here, but a lot of us go overnight.
+The most talked-about hike is the Enchantments.
+You need an incredibly difficult-to-obtain permit to camp here, but most people do the hike in one day.
 It's a steep climb, but such an accomplishment.
-There's a ton of other hikes to do based on where you're going though, below.
+There are a ton of other hikes to do based on where you're going, though, below.

 mount rainier national park mountainscape